Sensory-Cloud/cpp-sdk/README.md

 ### Protocol Buffer Generation

-gRPC and protocol buffer files can be automatically generated from the `.proto` files in [proto](proto) with the command:
+protocol buffer and gRPC stub files can be automatically generated from the `.proto` files in [proto](proto) with the command:

 ```shell
 ./cs.sh genproto
 ```

-The generated header files and definition files will be in [include/sensorycloud/protoc](include/sensorycloud/protoc) and [src/sensorycloud/protoc](src/sensorycloud/protoc), respectively.
+The generated header files and definition files will be in [][include/sensorycloud/protoc] and [][src/sensorycloud/protoc], respectively.

+[include/sensorycloud/protoc]: include/sensorycloud/protoc
+[src/sensorycloud/protoc]: src/sensorycloud/protoc

 ### Library Compilation